 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One

 To get started, we recommend picking up Rubber Bandits, a part heist part brawler game that sees a group of thieves working together to pull off their biggest score yet.

 However, when things go south, it’s every player for themself as a clock ticks down until the cops arrive and the jig is up.

 While its gameplay is reminiscent of indie hits like Gang Beasts, the combination of teamwork and competition is also similar to the Jackbox Party series.

-There are an assortment of levels, weird and whacky weapons to bash your foes with, and customization options to help your character stand out.
+There is an assortment of levels, weird and whacky weapons to bash your foes with, and customization options to make your character stand out.

 Fling to the Finish

 Fling to the Finish is another chaotic multiplayer game where teammates control bouncy characters tethered together by a stretchy elastic rope.